gitdeepaks/React-FullThrottle/JSRevise.md

 5. **Understanding Event Loop and Call Stack:**

+   - It helps in understanding the asynchronous behavior of JavaScript.

    This is a concept rather than code, please refer to [What the heck is the event loop anyway?](https://www.youtube.com/watch?v=8aGhZQkoFbQ) for a great explanation.

 6. **Type Checking with JavaScript (`typeof`, `instanceof`):**

+   - React PropTypes is a way to enforce type-checking in React.

    ```javascript
    typeof 42; // "number"